 Outside this list of books are:

 - Books related to a specific technological domain.
-Definitely, the software architect must have a broad technical range of skills.
+The software architect must have a broad technical range of skills.
 At the same time, there are quite a lot of good books related to specific technologies like cloud solutions or enterprise java.
-But this list does not include such kind of literature.
+However, this list does not include such kind of literature.

-How do you rank books in this list?
+How do you rank books on this list?

 In the list, each book has one of the following icons:

-- 🥉A good book which can expand your horizons.
+- 🥉This book can expand your horizons.
 However, for the lack of time or with better alternatives, you can skip it.

-Also, I need to warn you that most of these books are rather difficult to read because of the authors’ abstract-mindedness and a large number of details which you will have to keep in mind simultaneously.
-Personally for me, it was hard to read almost half of the books from this list.
-But I hope that you are as motivated and self-disciplined as I was, because these books can change your mindset.
+Also, I need to warn you that most of these books are challenging to read because of the authors’ abstract-mindedness and a large number of details that you have to keep in mind simultaneously.
+Personally, for me, it was hard to read almost half of the books from this list.
+However, I hope that you are as motivated and self-disciplined as I was because these books can change your mindset.